Fractured Magic: Chapter Twenty-Eight

 “You’re not exploring there.
 In fact, none of you are coming to the old city again,” Kieran said sternly, following their gaze.

-“What!”
+“What!
+Why am I being included in this?”
 Maebhe exclaimed while, at the same time, Drys asked, “Why not?”

 “Because it’s not allowed.
 And because you get in trouble wherever you go,” Kieran said, giving Maebhe a pointed look.
 “Drys, you’re welcome to stay with us, but don’t expect us to be gracious hosts.
 I think I’m going to sleep for the next week.”